maxwelltollefson/SC300i-OGS-Plugin/README.md

 macOS: Navigate to ~/Library/Application Support/opengolfsim-desktop/plugins/.

-Install: Extract the contents of the ZIP file directly into the plugins folder.
+Install: create a folder called ogs-plugin-sc300i-main inside of the main ogs plugins folder

+Put the index.js and package.json files in that folder

 Restart: Restart OpenGolfSim.
 The plugin will automatically detect and connect to your SC300i when it is powered on and within range.